The Most Important IELTS Test-Day Tips that you need to remember

 Once have had your ID checked, your photograph taken and checked your personal items into a secure room, you will find your test room and wait in line to have your passport checked yet again, and depending on the test centre, you may even have your electronic fingerprint taken.
 You will be assigned a desk that will have your name on it.
 There will also be a pencil or two and an eraser.
 You will not be able to bring anything into the test room other than your passport and a clear bottle of water.
 The water bottle must be clear and must not contain any labels on it.
 You will also be provided with scratch paper to take notes if you need.
 These will be collected at the end of the test and discarded.
 You should listen carefully to the supervisor’s instructions.
 If you cannot hear or are unsure about something, raise your hand and the supervisor will assist you.

-The test will begin with the writing component which lasts for 60 minutes.
-This is followed by the reading, also 60 minutes and then the listening which takes about 30 minutes.
+The test will begin with the listening component which lasts for about 30 minutes.
+This is followed by the reading, 60 minutes and then writing, also 60 minutes.
 There will be no break between these three sections of the test.
 You cannot leave your seat until all papers have been collected and you have been told to leave.
 If you finish the test early, you must wait quietly it is over and you are told that you can leave.
 When you leave, you are not allowed to take any papers with you, only your passport and the water bottle you brought in.
 You will then be advised of the time and place of the speaking test.
 It could be directly following the first part of the test, or you might have to wait a few hours.
-In some test centres, the speaking test may be done on a different day.
+In some test centres, the speaking test may be done on a different IELTS test-day.
 If you have to wait a few hours, you can leave the test centre and have something to eat or go for a walk to get some fresh air.
 However, be sure to be back in the building at least 30 minutes before your speaking test.
 There will be a waiting room where you will wait with other candidates for your name to be called.

 You won’t be allowed to leave during the first or last 10 minutes of any of the test components.
 If you need to leave the test room to go to the bathroom, raise your hand and inform the supervisor.
 When you leave the room, take your passport with you.
 They will recheck it when you return to the room and possibly your electronic fingerprint.